 The manufacture, assembly and testing of our products may require the use and disposal of hazardous materials that are subject to environmental, health and safety regulations, or materials subject to laws restricting the use of conflict minerals.
 We substantially depend upon our third-party manufacturers to comply with these requirements.
-Any failure by us or our third-party manufacturers to comply with these requirements could result in regulatory penalties, legal claims or disruption of production of our products.
+Any failure by us or our third-party manufacturers to comply with these requirements.
 In addition, any failure to properly manage the use, transportation, emission, discharge, storage, recycling or disposal of hazardous materials could subject us to increased costs or liabilities.
 Existing and future environmental regulations and other legal requirements may restrict our use of certain materials to manufacture, assemble and test products.
 Any of these consequences could adversely impact our results of operations by increasing our expenses and/or requiring us to alter our manufacturing processes.